BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 * Visa, Resident Alien, Commuter
 * Re-Entry Permit

-The Xavier Mrz SDK is capable of performing OCR on travel documents via the native camera to extract all the Machine Readable Zone (MRZ) fields from the travel documents.
-Xavier Mrz SDK performs auto capture when the quality threshold is reached or timeout occurred.
+The Xavier MRZ SDK is capable of performing OCR on travel documents via the native camera to extract all the Machine Readable Zone (MRZ) fields from the travel documents.
+Xavier MRZ SDK performs auto capture when the quality threshold is reached or timeout occurred.
 The resulting  data are returned as key-value pair elements.

-To integrate the Xavier Mrz SDK into your project, you need two Android libraries located in the app libs folder:
+To integrate the Xavier MRZ SDK into your project, you need two Android libraries located in the app libs folder:

 * xavier-release.aar&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the Xavier library
 * tess-two-release.aar&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the Google Leptonica library

 The provided demo project was created using <b>Android Studio IDE version 1.2.2</b>.
-Please follow the instructions below on setting up and running the Xavier SDK demo application in Android Studio IDE.
+Please follow the instructions below on setting up and running the Xavier MRZ SDK demo application in Android Studio IDE.
 Android Studio IDE version 1.2.2 was used to develop the Xavier Evaluation SDK and the demo application.
 The project is configured to compile at Android API level 22 (Lollipop) andthe minimum Android API level is set to 14 (Ice Scream Sandwich).

 The Xavier Evaluation SDK has been successfully tested on both Lollipop and KitKat Android operating systems.
 The Xavier Evaluation SDK has been tested on the following Android phones